 - Novice – Open to beginning debaters and students who feel they need a refresher in debate basics.
 This division will be limited to two core affirmative positions and core-disadvantage files.

 - Junior Varsity – Open to students who have experience debating in the past.
-This division will be limited only from running counterplans and kritiks.

 - Varsity – Open to students who have had experience and feel comfortable debating with no argument limitations.